 I know it’s not quite yet soup season, but I made it because I got some yummy Tuscan Kale in our Bountiful Basket.

 I posted about it on instagram and got a few questions about it so I thought I would post it here too (you can find me on Instagram @deliacreates).
 I actually snapped a few pictures with my dSLR as well so that I could blog about it on my family blog, so you don’t have to go off my poor cell pictures. :)

-It's a recipe I got online a couple years ago, and have tweaked a bit.
-I wish I could link to the original, but I really wouldn't know where to find it anymore.
-There are lots variations when you do a google search, so if you don't like this version then you can find more that might suit your tastes better.
+It’s a recipe I got online a couple years ago, and have tweaked a bit every time I have made it.
+I wish I could link to the original, but I really wouldn’t know where to find it anymore.
+There are lots variations when you do a google search, so if you don’t like this version then you can find more that might suit your tastes better.